contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 ![Messages tab](images/messages-section.jpg "Messages tab")

-Jump to the [Test your web API](technical-resources/apispark/guide/create/test "Test your web API") section of our online documentation for further information.
+Jump to the [Check your messages](technical-resources/apispark/guide/create/test03 "Test your web API") section of our online documentation for further information.

 [Back to list](#list "Back to list of frequently asked questions")